Reimplementing Mizar in Rust: Mizar soundness bugs

 \subsection{Honorable mention: attributes that don't exist}

-This is not an exploitable bug to my knowledge, but it is notable for being widespread, and it is difficult for \texttt{mizar-rs} to support without resulting in very weird behavior.
-Consider the following Mizar article:
+This is not an exploitable bug to my knowledge, but it is notable for being widespread, and it is difficult for \texttt{mizar-rs} to support without resulting in very weird behavior.\footnote{It is also the only bug among those discussed here which is not fixed in the latest version (8.1.14).} Consider the following Mizar article:

-This checks as one would expect, and it is in fact a true statement (and it is not at all contrived).
-However, the reasoning that gets the checker to accept the proof is\ldots\ somewhat suspicious.
-It goes as follows: